 New Parent FAQs

-On behalf of the Montgomery PTO, we welcome you to Montgomery Elementary!
-We are excited for your family to be part of the Montgomery Elementary School family for the 2021-2022 school year.
+On behalf of the Montgomery PTO, welcome to Montgomery Elementary!
+We are excited for your family to be part of the Montgomery Elementary School family for the 2023-2024 school year.

 Q: When does school begin?

 School begins at 7:45 a.m.
 However, students should be in their classrooms by 7:40 so that they can unpack book bags, get settled and be ready for morning announcements.
 No student is allowed to be on campus before 7:15 am, except if they are riding the bus.
 Carpool does not begin until 7:15 so that all buses can unload safely.
 Students should report directly to the cafeteria after arriving and will wait until dismissed by the monitor to their classrooms.
 Breakfast is available for those students who arrive early.
 Students arriving after 7:45 are considered tardy and must be brought to the school office to be signed-in by a parent/guardian.

 Q: What is the procedure for morning drop-off?

 If students do not ride the bus, they can arrive at school either through carpool or be dropped off at the main entrance.

 Carpool: Carpool begins after the buses leave the parking lot at 7:15am.
 As you enter the school parking lot, move to the right curb as soon as possible.
 A teacher or safety patrol member will direct you when to stop and will assist your child in getting out of the car.
 Your child should then proceed directly to the main entrance.